 A heating plate or a heating wire is used to melt the butt surface of the plastic part to be welded, and then the butt surface is connected by pressure to achieve the purpose of firm welding.
-Hot-melt welding is often used in the production of medical plastic products and medical packaging bags with a circular welding surface.
+Hot-melt welding is often used in the production of medical plastic molding products and medical packaging bags with a circular welding surface.
 For example, the mouth of medical plastic infusion bottles, medical plastic or paper-plastic composite packaging bags, etc.

 4. High frequency welding

 High-frequency welding is the use of thermoplastics between high-frequency electrodes due to molecular polarization and electric field changes.
 Friction occurs between the molecules to convert electrical energy into heat.
 The plastic itself generates heat until it melts, thereby achieving the purpose of connection.
 High-frequency welding is often used in the production of blood bags, drainage bags, urine bags and other medical bags and the sealing of some medical packaging bags.

 ① Advantages: uniform heating inside the welding material; fast welding speed; beautiful welding surface.
 For large-area welding; special-shaped welding has obvious advantages.